Chesterfield Township, New Jersey

 Chesterfield Township is a township in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 9,422, its highest decennial census count ever and an increase of 1,723 (+22.4%) from the 2010 census count of 7,699, which in turn had reflected an increase of 1,744 (+29.3%) from the 5,955 counted at the 2000 census.
-The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+The township, and all of Burlington County, is a part of the Philadelphia metropolitan area.

 Chesterfield has permanently preserved more than 7000 acres of farmland through state and county programs and a township-wide transfer of development credits program that directs future growth to a designated "receiving area" known as Old York Village, which is a neo-traditional, New Urbanism community built on 560 acres incorporating a variety of housing types, neighborhood commercial facilities, a new elementary school, civic uses, and active and passive open space areas with preserved agricultural land surrounding the planned village.
 Construction began in the early 2000s and a significant percentage of the community is now complete.
 As of 2024, the majority of the construction is complete, including Old York Village's mixed-use commercial, retail, and housing component.
 Old York Village was the winner of the American Planning Association's National Outstanding Planning Award in 2004.